ProtonMail/WebClients/packages/bundler/Readme.md

 - `--no-lint`: Ignore lint task on deploy
 - `--no-i18n`: Ignore i18n tasks on deploy
 - `--appMode`: Type of bundle for the app (ex: standalone is an option for protonmail-settings)
+- `--silentMessage`: No messages sent if dev/prod/beta dist
 - `--default-branch`: Default master, What's the default branch on your repository (usually master, usefull for the package-lock update)